atthecodeface/atcf_hardware_utils/Readme.md

 For more details, see the generic valid ack modules - the FIFOs indicate push with a valid input when ready, and pop when the output data is valid and the client is asserting the output ready signal.

 An additional modules is provided, byte_fifo_multiaccess.
 This has a push interface of a variable number of bytes, and a pop interface of a variable number of bytes.
 It is designed for systems that parse byte streams (such as the debug script system).

+### FIFO status

+The common FIFO status type t_fifo_status contains

+    bit     pushed;
+    bit     popped;
+    bit     empty;
+    bit     full;
+    bit     overflowed;
+    bit     underflowed;
+    bit[32] entries_full;
+    bit[32] spaces_available;

+Pushed and popped are registered indications that the FIFO was pushed or popped; they can be used, for example, to invoke dprintf debug requests to display the fullness of the FIFO.

+Empty and full indicate the current state of the FIFO, as do entries_full and spaces_available.
+Overflowed and underflowed are *sticky* values - they indicate a hardware failure, and if they become set a hardware assertion should be raised.

 ## SRAM access modules